traupach/warming_levels/data/README.md

 ## Locally calculated land + sea monthly global mean temperatuers from CMIP6 - `CMIP6_tas_landsea_local`

 Monthly global mean temperatures calculated from models available on the NCI, using monthly tas data from Amon directory for each model.
 Mean is weighted by areacella.
+CMIP6 data licenses by source are shown here https://wcrp-cmip.github.io/CMIP6_CVs/docs/CMIP6_source_id_licenses.html.